gatk-workflows/gatk4-somatic-cnvs/README.md

 Further explanation of these task-level parameters may be found by invoking the ``--help`` documentation available in the gatk.jar for each tool.

 #### Outputs
-- modeled segments for tumor and normal
+- Modeled segments for tumor and normal
-- modeled segments plot for tumor and normal
+- Modeled segments plot for tumor and normal
-- denoised copy ratios for tumor and normal
+- Denoised copy ratios for tumor and normal
-- denoised copy ratios plot for tumor and normal
+- Denoised copy ratios plot for tumor and normal
-- denoised copy ratios lim 4 plot for tumor and normal
+- Denoised copy ratios lim 4 plot for tumor and normal
 - Addtional metrics

 ### Software version requirements :